OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **connstrings.mytransform.config** to file **web.config**

-### Wildcard transform with wildcard in the middle of the filename to a single target where both are in the same directory
+### Wildcard transform with wildcard in the middle of the filename to a single target where both are in the same directory {#AdvancedConfigurationTransformsExamples-Wildcardtransformwithwildcardinthemiddleofthefilenametoasingletargetwherebothareinthesamedirectory}

 Given a package which has the structure: